gbbirkisson/spis/README.md

 ## Progressive Web App

 If you have an Android mobile device, you can add `SPIS` as a `PWA` to it.
 Open up the `SPIS` home page in the chrome browser on the device, open the top-right menu, and select `Add to Home screen`.

+## Release notes

+This project uses [release-please](https://github.com/googleapis/release-please) and because of how it is set up, the easiest way to read all the release notes is to look at the relevant [PR for each release](https://github.com/gbbirkisson/spis/pulls?q=is%3Apr+label%3Arelease+is%3Aclosed).
+There you will find all relevant changes for each release.

 ## Development